DBlackKat/online_currencies_scrapper/README.md

 # online_currencies_scrapper
-Get all the history exchange rates of MYR to TWD
+Get all the history exchange rates of MYR ---> TWD

-    please read through the python code for your need all scrap code are set to get the exchange rate from malaysia ringgit to taiwan dollar conversion rate
+    please read through the python code for your need all scrap code are set to get the EXCHANGE RATE from malaysia RINGGIT to TAIWAN DOLLAR conversion rate

     Library Required:
     Mechanize